XiandaChen/QuRate/README.md

 1. Compare power consumption when playing the same video with different modes.

 * **NOTE**, power reduction is more obvious when the smartphone is constantly moving at high speed.

+# Build and update frame rate library (FRL)

+This section introduces the steps to build and update FRL.
+The details of those steps are also explained in Sections 4.3 and 5.2 of the paper.

+As the WebVR supports both the HMD view and the browser view, the user's view experience in the HMD can be simulated using the browser view mode on a PC.
+We use this feature of WebVR and adopt some metric to measure the user experience.
+Below are the details about how to build the FRL and how to apply the FRL in the JS code.

+### Build FRL

+1. **Set up the video playback system on PC:** Set up the player using the `player/frl_update/frl_update.html`.
+Update the video index at Line 55 to change videos.
+1. **Calculate and rank the user's angular speed:** Calculate the user's angular speed following Equation (9) from the paper.
+1. **Adopt the user's movement in JS code:** Open `src/frl_update/frl_update.js`.
+Replace Lines 1296-1360 with the user's movement data.
+Update the value of `number` at Line 1310 as the total number of the data points.
+1. **Record the video with the user's movement:** Play the video that needs to be updated with the "Full Screen" button on the browser.
+Record the video from the screen of PC using [this too](https://www.apowersoft.com/#_wxga=GA1.2.1294387463.1586888792).
+Remember to play the video with full screen and make sure the recorded video only contains the user's view, temporal and spatial.
+Cut the video if necessary, using [this tool](https://online-video-cutter.com/).
+1. **Calculate the video quality:** Follow the Equations (1) to (6) from the paper to calculate all the required parameters.
+The `TI` and `SI` can be calculated using [this too](https://github.com/leixiaohua1020/TIandSI)
+1. **Build the FRL:** For each video, plot the "STVQM V.S.
+Frame rate" curves using selected users from the previous step, like Figure 6 from the paper.
+1. **Apply the new data points in the JS code**

+### Apply FRL to the JS code

+1. Find the JS code for the video that needs to be updated from `src/webvr_power_measurement/QuRate_videoX` (where videoX is the video index).
+1. Update the value of `a` and the range of `velocity` between lines 1354 and 1358 accordingly.

+**Explanation** The value of `a` controls the frame rate by skipping the view generation function `renderSceneView` being called, which is the implementation of Algorithm 1 from the paper.
+The parameter `velocity` calculates the user's angular speed, which is the implementation of Algorithm 2 from the paper.

 # Known Issue